ashusharma1007/Payment_integration_Payment_Integration_server/README.md

-Lets Deliver
+Grey Collar Hub
 Optimize your earnings by working during peak hours for more than one company.
 Less waiting times and higher earnings.
 Utilize free time to earn more.
 Support your family with that extra income.
 We let you apply for multiple jobs with big companies to maximize your earnings 🔥.

 Features

  Password user login and SignUp using sawo lab API Welcome landing page
- Delivery jobs search with relevent filters
- Easy job appliaction form
+ Delivery and driving jobs search with relevent filters Easy job appliaction form
  Easy client connect form
- Delivery jobs for womens ❤️
+ Delivery and driving jobs for womens ❤️
  Secure admin login
  Admin dasboard
  Records daily earning